 3. Koh Samui, Thailand

 While Koh Samui has always been a beloved destination for sun worshippers and snorkelers, the crowd the island attracts has changed over the years.

-While most visitors come here for the beach, there's much more to see and do in Koh Samui.
+While most visitors come to Koh Samui for the beach, there's much more to see and do.
 Take time to explore the mangroves and hidden lakes of Ang Thong Marine National Park; the 12-meter-tall golden Buddha at the hilltop Big Buddha shrine; and the Na Muang waterfalls, reached after a trek uphill through thick tropical forest.